About the Microsoft SQL Server database connector plugin¶

 - Create and populate the Sidra Core metadata structures (Entities and Attributes).

 - Create, deploy and execute an Azure Data Factory pipeline for the metadata extraction steps (see below steps).

 - Auto-generate the create tables and transfer query scripts for each Entity, including all the steps for storing the optimized data in the data lake storage.

-These are the metadata extractor configuration parameters to be input for this version of connector.
+These are the metadata extractor configuration parameters to be input for this version of connector plugin.
 All of these parameters are optional:

 Once the metadata extractor pipeline has been created, it is executed.
 This execution could take a while (from 5 to 15 minutes) depending on the load of Data Factory and the status and load of the associated Databricks cluster.
 Sidra exposes API endpoints as well to manually execute the SQL Metadata extractor pipeline.

-Please see on the commmon connectors page about the parameters needed to set up a trigger.
+Please see on the commmon Sidra connector plugins page about the parameters needed to set up a trigger.